Decentralization: Systems approach

 from the people themselves and where it is most practical to support them.
 It involves seeing multi-level frameworks and continuous, synergistic processes of interaction and iteration of cycles as critical for achieving wholeness in a decentralized system and for sustaining its development."

 However, it has been seen as part of a systems approach.
 Norman Johnson of Los Alamos National Laboratory wrote in a 1999 paper: "A decentralized system is where some decisions by the agents are made without centralized control or processing.
-An important property of agent systems is the degree of connectivity or connectedness between the agents, a measure global flow of information or influence.
+An important property of agent systems is the degree of connectivity or connectedness between the agents, a measure of the global flow of information or influence.
 If each agent is connected (exchange states or influence) to all other agents, then the system is highly connected."

 University of California, Irvine's Institute for Software Research's "PACE" project is creating an "architectural style for trust management in decentralized applications."
 It adopted Rohit Khare's definition of decentralization: "A decentralized system is one which requires multiple parties to make their own independent decisions" and applies it to Peer-to-peer software creation, writing:

 In such a decentralized system, there is no single centralized authority that makes decisions on behalf of all the parties.
 Instead each party, also called a peer, makes local autonomous decisions towards its individual goals which may possibly conflict with those of other peers.
 Peers directly interact with each other and share information or provide service to other peers.
 An open decentralized system is one in which the entry of peers is not regulated.
 Any peer can enter or leave the system at any time ...

 Goals

-Decentralization in any area is a response to the problems of centralized systems.
+Decentralization is often presented as a response to problems associated with centralized systems.
 Decentralization in government, the topic most studied, has been seen as a solution to problems like economic decline, government inability to fund services and their general decline in performance of overloaded services, the demands of minorities for a greater say in local governance, the general weakening legitimacy of the public sector and global and international pressure on countries with inefficient, undemocratic, overly centralized systems.
 The following four goals or objectives are frequently stated in various analyses of decentralization.